 Former NFL quarterback Ryan Leaf arrested for domestic battery

-Former NFL quarterback Ryan Leaf was arrested in California on Friday for one count of domestic battery, reports day.
+Former NFL quarterback Ryan Leaf was arrested in California on Friday for one count of domestic battery, reports say.

 Leaf, 44, was taken into custody at around 2 p.m. and booked into the Larry D. Smith Correctional Facility on one count of misdemeanor domestic battery, online inmate records from the Riverdale County Sheriff's Department showed.